Fedora (1978 film): Production

-Wilder's The Front Page had been released four years earlier, and had been a critical failure.
+Wilder's The Front Page had been released four years earlier and had been a critical failure.
 Furthermore, two more recent Hollywood-based films, Gable and Lombard and W.C.
 Fields and Me, had failed to engender any interest at the box office.
 As a result, executives at Universal Pictures were hesitant to offer Wilder his usual deal.
-Instead, they paid Wilder and Diamond to write the screenplay with the understanding the studio had forty five days after the submission to decide if it wanted to proceed with the project.
+Instead, they paid Wilder and Diamond to write the screenplay, with the understanding that the studio had forty-five days after the submission to decide if it wanted to proceed with the project.
 The studio ultimately put it in turnaround, and Wilder began shopping it to other studios with no success.
-An infusion of capital from German investors enabled him to proceed with the film.
+An infusion of capital from West German investors enabled him to proceed with the film.

 Wilder originally envisioned Marlene Dietrich as Fedora and Faye Dunaway as her daughter Antonia, but Dietrich despised the original book and thought the screenplay was no improvement.
 Sydney Pollack invited Wilder to a pre-release screening of Bobby Deerfield, in which former fashion model Marthe Keller had a featured role.
 Wilder decided to cast her as both mother and daughter in Fedora, but the actress had suffered such severe facial nerve injuries in an automobile accident that she was unable to endure wearing the heavy makeup required to transform her into the older character, so he cast Hildegard Knef in the role.

 After viewing a rough cut of the film, Wilder realized to his horror that neither Keller nor Knef could be understood easily, nor did their voices sound very much alike, which was crucial to the film's plot.
 He hired German actress Inga Bunsch to dub the dialogue of both women for the film's English-language release.
-Keller eventually recorded the voices for both characters in the French version, and Knef did likewise for the German release.
+Keller eventually recorded the voices for both characters in the French version, and Knef did likewise for the West German release.